 Editor's note: Whether to inform the UE about the authorization information is FFS.

-Editor's note: Whether UE reader capability is provided to AMF is FFS.

 - If the subscription information has been revoked, the indication that the UE is not authorized to operate as a UE Reader from the UDM, then the AMF informs NG-RAN that the UE is not authorized to operate as a UE Reader.